menchelab/cartoGRAPHs_app/README.md

 ##### 1 | Set Input Data
-To inspect an exemplary graph, please click the button stating “Model Network (N1000)” or upload a networkx edgelist (.csv or .txt format), with node IDs.
+To inspect an exemplary graph, please click the button stating *MODEL NETWORK* or upload a networkx edgelist (.csv or .txt format), with node IDs.
 An examplary graph input file can be found here (insert link).

 ##### 2 | Choose Network Layout and Network Map